Skip to main content

 Open-ended questions provide more qualitative research data; contextual insights that accentuate quantitative information.
 With open-ended questions, you get more meaningful user research data.

-Closed-ended questions, on the other hand, provide quantitative data; limited insight but easy to analyze and compile into reports.
+Closed-ended questions, on the other hand, provide quantitative data; limited insight but easy to analyse and compile into reports.
 Market researchers often add commentary to this kind of data to provide readers with background and further food for thought.

 Open-ended questions Closed-ended questions